paulcdejean/vite-template/README.md

 # Installing

+1. Make sure nodejs and the npm package manager are intalled on your computer.
+Installation methods will vary based on your operating system.
-1. Run `npm install` to install the required npm packages.
+2. Run `npm install` to install the required npm packages.
-2. Run `npm run build` to create the bundle file.
+3. Run `npm run build` to create the bundle file.
-3. In a seperate tab, run `npx bitburner-filesync` to start the file sync tool in the background.
+4. In a seperate tab, run `npx bitburner-filesync` to start the file sync tool in the background.
-4. In bitburner, go to options, remote API, then put in the port `12525` and click "connect."
+5. In bitburner, go to options, remote API, then put in the port `12525` and click "connect."

 # File overview